1Password/scim-examples/beta/docker/README.md

 If integrating 1Password with Google Workspace, additional cofiguration is required.
 See [Connect Google Workspace to 1Password SCIM Bridge](https://support.1password.com/scim-google-workspace/#step-1-create-a-google-service-account-key-and-api-client) for instructions to create the service account, key, and API client.

-1. Copy the Google Workspace service account key to this working directory, i.e.:
+1. Copy the Google Workspace service account key to this working directory on the Docker host, e.g.:

     ```sh
-     cp path/to/workspace-credentials.json ./workspace-credentials.json
+     scp local/path/to/workspace-credentials.json user@host:scim-examples/beta/docker/workspace-credentials.json
     ```

-2. Copy the [settings file template](/beta/workspace-settings.json) to this directory:
+2. From the working directory on the Docker host, copy the [settings file template](/beta/workspace-settings.json) from this repository:

     ```sh
     cp ../workspace-settings.json ./workspace-settings.json